jonico/pscale-workflow-helper-scripts/README.md

 📺 [Recording from live demo at PlanetScale Happy-Half-Hour](https://youtu.be/l3oe7srRUZw?t=610)

-Ever wanted to accomplish a complex database workflow with [pscale CLI](https://github.com/planetscale/cli) and needed a way to automate asynchronous operations like [database branch](https://docs.planetscale.com/concepts/branching) creation or [schema change requests](https://planetscale.com/blog/building-planetscale-with-planetscale) merges?
+Ever wanted to accomplish a complex database workflow with [pscale CLI](https://github.com/planetscale/cli) and needed a way to automate operations like [database branch](https://docs.planetscale.com/concepts/branching) creation or [schema change requests](https://planetscale.com/blog/building-planetscale-with-planetscale) merges?
 Interested in using the PlanetScale database branching, approval and merging features directly out of your pull/merge requests?

 ![image](https://user-images.githubusercontent.com/1872314/144895567-85937eb8-25eb-4066-9863-8e834a108127.png)

-This is a collection of helper scripts around the PlanetScale CLI to synchronously
+This is a collection of helper scripts and building blocks around the PlanetScale CLI to
+* control PlanetScale branches and deploy requests directly from your Pull Requests (see [IssueOps section](#issue-ops-based-workflows))
 * [wait for branch creation to be completed](.pscale/cli-helper-scripts/wait-for-branch-readiness.sh)
 * [wait for deploy requests to be successfully merged](.pscale/cli-helper-scripts/wait-for-deploy-request-merged.sh) (and get an update on the current migration status)
 * [DB connection string creation/parsing and extending scope of service tokens](.pscale/cli-helper-scripts/create-database.sh)